-For that indicator, The U.S. Energy Information Administration provides data for Russia from 1992 to 2014.
-The average value for Russia during that period was 664.7 thousand barrels per day with a minumum of 530 thousand barrels per day in 1997 and a maximum of 853 thousand barrels per day in 2014.
+For that indicator, we provide data for Russia from 1992 to 2020.
+The average value for Russia during that period was 686.22 thousand barrels per day with a minimum of 530 thousand barrels per day in 1997 and a maximum of 853.07 thousand barrels per day in 2014.

 Definition: Gasoline consumption includes the consumption of: conventional gasoline; all types of oxygenated gasoline, including gasohol; and reformulated gasoline; but excludes the consumption of aviation gasoline.
 Volumetric data on blending components, such as oxygenates, are not counted in the data on finished motor gasoline until the blending components are blended into the gasoline.